Character Page for Count Zero, beware of unmarked spoilers. Needs Love.

 - The Fashionista: The first thing she does with Virek's endless money is to buy extremely fashionable clothes and get a makeover.

-- Never Live It Down: Has become persona non grata in the art community due to her accidentally selling a forgery, one given to her by her con-man boyfriend.
+- Once Done, Never Forgotten: Has become persona non grata in the art community due to her accidentally selling a forgery, one given to her by her con-man boyfriend.

 The single richest man in the world, and a well-known philanthropist and patron of the arts.
 Unknown to most, he's been confined to a life support tank for over a decade, his body ravaged by several hyper-aggressive cancers.
 His desperation to escape this purgatorial existence is what leads to the main conflict of the book, with him at the nucleus of it all.